 For example, let's consider an e-commerce site, where you have an Action, "Provide payment info and confirm order".
 When the user enters payment information, the application may either land in Purchase Confirmation Page or Authentication Page depending on the business rules for different forms of payment.

 You can address this situation by defining one action, with 2 destinations as below.

 Example 3: An Action to cover Negative and Positive inputs

-Consider a requirement where you may need to use Login an an Action both for positive testing and negative testing (by providing invalid username/password).
+Consider a requirement where you may need to use Login as an Action both for positive testing and negative testing (by providing invalid username/password).
 Now the logic to perform Login is the same regardless if you provide valid input or invalid input.
-You can define one Login Action to achieve both this using Multiple Destination concept.
+You can define one Login Action to achieve both these using Multiple Destination concept.